oleksandr-gribov/Library/README.md

 # Library
+Final project for Intorduction to Software Systems class.
 This system is designed to implement an online registrar for the library.
 Using CSV files to store and read information.
 Simulates the actions of a regular library. e.g. Checking out books, returning, outstanding fees and charges, etc. Uses a command line tool to navigate